piratte/conquest/README.md

 + Left click the map to advance to the next action.

 + Right click the map to fast forward.

+## PROJECT STRUCUTURE

+Conquest/ -> simulator and visualizator of Warlight AI Challenge

+Conquest-Bots/ -> project providing better support for Java bots; includes OOP as well as compact representation of the game state.
+AggressiveBot example runnable as is.

+Conquest-Playground/ -> stub project for your code; it contains ConquestBost class that is copy-pasted code from AggressiveBot also runnable and an entry point for you to start coding your bot.

+Conquest-Tournament/ -> automation of matches

+Conquest-Competition/ -> folder stub for perfoming table-type tournaments

+## SCREENSHOTS

 **AI vs AI**